 Use dimensions and pieces harmonizing in color, style, and purpose.
 Add small collectibles, as well as fashionable, and functional items.
 For example: for a bar, use coasters, cocktail napkins, straws, and fun serving pieces.
 Flaunt it a little!
 Bring in flowers and pretty vases to dress it up a tad bit, adding your creative touch.
 Mount a wall decor above it, or place a frame directly on the bar cart itself.

 For the "green" cart, I've used an acai wood platter as a tray to group plants of various sizes in decorative pots and candle holders.
 Two little clay pots were grouped inside a decorative birdcage, which I bought a few years ago from Michaels for my wedding.
-I am excited to feature Rebecca Tong in this blog by incorporating her lettering work on these little pots.
-I absolutely adore her work and love supporting it!
-Community over competition all the way.
-Keep your eyes open for more of her lettering work featured in my future blog posts!
+I am excited to feature Rebecca Tong in this blog by incorporating her lettering work on these cute little clay pots.
+I adore her work and love supporting it.
+Community over competition all the way!
+Keep your eyes open for more of her lettering work featured in my future blog posts.

 For this blog, I went with the pots to showcase fresh flowers (these were leftovers, but still fresh, from a styled shoot last week.
-I feel so bad when people toss the flowers after a shoot!
-Recycle and repurpose!).
-I've also added a decorative bicycle that I bought from Target a few years ago, and a handmade glass globe from Pottery Barn as unexpected display pieces to draw attention and give it personality.
+I feel so bad when people toss the flowers after a photo-shoot!
+Recycle and re-purpose!
+I've also added a decorative bicycle as a home accent that I bought from Target a few years ago, and a handmade glass globe from Pottery Barn - as unexpected display pieces to draw attention and give it personality.
 I used pots of various heights and shapes to add dimension.
 And topped it all off by placing a frame with my original art piece - an oil painting I did a few years ago.

 Do you have a statement wall?
 Or maybe you have an accent wall, dramatic wall paper, or a corner of a room dedicated to your bar cabinet or shelf.
 Reach for art pieces, prints, or even mirrors to mount over or behind the bar cart.
 Hang a chandelier or ceiling light to create a dramatic effect, and highlight your bar.
 It’s about adding that touch of curiosity - through light, collectibles, and art - drawing eyes and giving it its own personality.